 An intensive course in first aid, including lectures, demonstrations and practice in accident prevention and treatment of injuries.
-First aid and cardio-pulmonary resuscitation (CPR) certification will be secured upon successful completion of the course.
+American Heart Association Heartsaver First Aid and Adult/Child/Infant CPR/AED certification will be secured upon successful completion of this course.